 There is also a need to support farmers in changing their practices.
 “In many cases, adding biological solutions without making broader changes to farming practices will have little impact.
 Biological solutions such as microbes and beneficial nematodes are living organisms.
 They won’t be able to thrive – and may not even survive – on farms with monoculture, excessive herbicide and nitrogen use, or constantly churned up soil,” the paper adds.

-Looking at the economics of regenerative agriculture, the White Paper sets out what it calls ‘three horizons’ for its financial viability.
+Looking at the economics of regenerative agriculture, the paper sets out what it calls ‘three horizons’ for its financial viability.

 Further reading: